AnaWaldila/dcad/README.md

  <b>Figure 3:</b> DCAD - Materials Register Window
 </p>

-"Nova Dosagem" (new dosagem) is the third and principal steep.
-The software open a new window that there is some tabs to complete (the tab's name are the same of the materials, exception that "Dados Gerais", general data, and "Ar Incorporado", incorporate air).
-The first tab has 2 textbox and 1 combobox to complete: "Nome da Dosagem" (dosage's name), "Registência do Concreto (MPa)" (concrete resistence in compression) and "Método de Dosagem" (dosage's method), where can choose between "Método de Aitcin" (Aitcin's method) and "Método de Mheta Aitcin" (Mheta Aitcin's methods) - about those two methods, read Reis et al (2016).
+"Nova Dosagem" (new dosagem) is the third and principal step.
+The software opens a new window that there are some tabs to complete (the tab's name are the same of the materials, exception that "Dados Gerais" - general data - and "Ar Incorporado" - incorporate air).
+The first tab has 2 textbox and 1 combobox to complete: "Nome da Dosagem" (dosage's name), "Registência do Concreto (MPa)" (concrete resistence in compression) and "Método de Dosagem" (dosage's method) and for this one the user can choose between "Método de Aitcin" (Aitcin's method) and "Método de Mheta Aitcin" (Mheta Aitcin's methods) - about those two methods, read Reis et al (2016).
 After complete this, click to "Próximo" (next), Figure 4.

 <div>
 <img src="Figures/DCAD_Dosage1.png" width="80%">